immutant/immutant.org/news/2011-11-02-enterprise-grade.md

 # What's an Enterprise?

-Here's my definition: it's a large organization of mostly-independent development teams building and maintaining applications used by other internal groups and external customers.
+Here's my definition: it's an organization of mostly-independent teams building and maintaining applications used by other internal groups and external customers.

-The key identifier of an enterprise is "a group of groups" in which more than one of them builds software.
+The key identifier of an enterprise is "a group of groups" in which *more than one of them builds software*.

-There's usually a single "system operations" group expected to cater to the needs of all the other groups in the organization.
+There's usually a single "system operations" group.
 Their life is hell.
 They're ultimately responsibile for the security and integrity of the organization's data and the lifecycles of all the applications built for and used by all the other groups in the organization.

 Did I mention their life is hell?

-They can't afford to support all the myriad message queues and web frameworks each team might decide to build their apps around.
+They can't afford to support all the myriad databases, message queues and web frameworks each team might decide to build their apps around.
 Not to mention supporting multiple languages!
 They prefer a single, "all in the tin" solution.
 Sadly, that usually means .Net or Java.

 So **enterprise-grade** implies a capacity for supporting these types of environments.
 It usually involves, among other things,